dabapps/django-readers/docs/tutorial.md

 is_vintage = (prepare_is_vintage, produce_is_vintage)
 ```

-Now we have a created our custom pair, we can use it in our spec.
-We again use the dictionary syntax:
+Now you've have a created your custom pair, you can use it in your spec.
+Again we use the dictionary syntax:

 ```python hl_lines="1-13 30"
 from datetime import date